ku-sldg/protocol_ordering/src/chase_analysis/README.md

 # To run

 1. Download most recent (as of 4.12.23) version of copland collection
-2. Follow direction copland-collection README.md for installation
+2. Follow directions written inside copland-collection README.md for installation
-3. cd into any folder to run that test case
+3. Once installation is complete, cd into any folder to run that test case
-4. To run chase analysis on some phrase written the file `filename.cop` type `make filename_chase.xhtml` to generate xhtml output of the chase analysis
+4. To run chase analysis on the Copland phrases written in `filename.cop` type `make filename_chase.xhtml` to generate xhtml output of the chase analysis

-* Alternatively, once all tools are downloaded, cd into any folder and type `./run.sh` to use the premade script to run the analysis.
+* Alternatively, once all tools are downloaded, cd into any folder and type `./run.sh` to use the premade script to run the analysis on all phrases present in the folder.

 # Measurements